Easy Tiger, Bangers, The Front Page, WhichCraft, Oz Tap House, Thrive Craft House, Brew & Brew, Mort Subite, Whip Inn, Brass Tap

 519 W 37th St, Austin, TX 78705

 With the very sad demises of the Waller Creek Pub, the Gingerman and Easy Tiger’s downtown location, Mort Subite remains the only destination-craft-beer bar in the centre of the city, located on South Congress just a stone’s throw from Lady Bird Lake.
 Mort Subite specialises in Belgian beer and carries the big names, including St Bernarus, Westmalle, Chimay and Achouffe, as well as local takes on Belgian styles from the likes of Vista, Real Ale and Celis.
-Even back in Europe these beers are expensive, so expect to pay through the nose for the privilege of indulging – but just one sniff out of your glass and your nose will also be thanking you – these really are awesome-impressive beers.
+Even back in Europe these beers are expensive, so expect to pay through the nose for the privilege of indulging – but just one sniff out of your glass and that same nose will also be thanking you – these really are awesome-impressive beers.
 We savoured every sip of our Tripel Karmeliet on our recent visit, marvelling at how Mort Subite have managed to invoke the atmosphere of a European beer garden at one of the busiest junctions in the city – a feat of inexplicable genius.
 An experience worth shelling out for.

 308 Congress Ave, Austin, TX 78701